Diabetic eye screening service

 Would I still need to go to my local optician?

 Yes.
-The invitation letter we send to all our patients will advise people to continue to see an optician for their routine sight test.
+The invitation letter to patients will advise people to continue to see an optician for their routine sight test.
 The patient leaflet which is sent out with the initial invitation also reiterates that the screening test does not replace the normal eye sight test.

 What if I am already attending a hospital eye clinic?